 What we’re trying to say is…

-Adderall is a serious drug with a lot of limitations put in place to keep people safe.
+Adderall is a serious drug with a lot of limitations to keep people safe.
 If you have a prescription, don’t share your medication with anyone, no matter how much they offer.
 If caught, you could end up in more trouble than the person you give it to.

 Getting help for Adderall addiction

-The longer you have been abusing Adderall, the stronger your addiction can become.
+The longer you abuse Adderall, the stronger your addiction can become.
 The withdrawal symptoms that start shortly after quitting can make it hard to stop on your own.

 Frequently Asked Questions